 DoD became a CESU federal agency partner through an amendment to the MOU in 2000.
 The U.S. Army Corps of Engineers (USACE) joined in 2005.
-DoD is currently a member of all 17 CESU regions.
+DoD is currently a member of all 17 CESU regions, and membership fees are paid by the DoD Legacy Resource Management Program.

-From fiscal year (FY) 2010-2021, DoD funded projects through the CESU Network totaling more than \$655 million.
-These projects have provided access to high quality scientists from the pool of more than 400 partners in the CESU Network.
-In addition, DoD's CESU projects have netted savings through cost avoidance of over \$126 million.
+From fiscal year (FY) 2010-2023, DoD funded projects through the CESU Network totaling more than \$960 million.
+These projects have provided access to high quality scientists from the pool of more than 500 partners in the CESU Network.
+In addition, DoD's CESU projects have netted savings through cost avoidance of over \$185 million.